Thursday, June 4, 2015

 You never do good enough, or well enough.

 You are not allowed to feel good about anything.

 Bad things are always going to happen to you.

 I recently watched a story on Joe Torre.
 He grew up in an abusive home with an abusive father who harshly criticized him all the time.
 Even with that dark past, he worked hard in sports and achieved many awards.
-He attained MVP as a player 8 times, 9 times all star player and one MVP batting title.
+He attained MVP as a player 8 times, 9 times all-star player and one MVP batting title.
 Joe went on to become one of the most winning baseball coaches in the history of baseball winning 2,326 games, and he won 4 World Series.
 He stated that the most important aspect of coaching was to make sure his players respected him.
-What I learned from his story is if you challenge your inner critic, you can beat it, nullify its content, and turn the negative self-talk into positive self-talk.
+What I learned from this story is if you challenge your inner voice, you can beat it, nullify its negative content, and turn the negative self-talk into positive and productive self-talk.

 Inner Critic Forms at Childhood

 So, even with embedded criticism directed toward you from childhood, there is a part of yourself that retains your power, and you can triumph over those criticisms.
 You do not have to live with the negative content of your inner critic as your truth.
 Change can be had.
 You have the power to construct new content, practice it, and most of all, and connect a positive emotion to each new self-talk.
 If you acquire the right tools or learning, you can accomplish your objective of altering your self-talk.
 You can take back your power.
 In order to do so, you have to make your new inner messages your own, feel them, believe them, and then live them as your truth.